Pravko-Solutions/FlashLearn/README.md

 ---

-## Learning a New “Skill” from Sample Data
+## Learning a New “Skill”

-Like a fit/predict pattern, you can quickly “learn” a custom skill from minimal (or no!) data.
+Like a fit/predict pattern, you can quickly “learn” a custom skill.
 Below, we’ll create a skill that evaluates the likelihood of buying a product from user comments on social media posts, returning a score (1–100) and a short reason.
-We’ll use a small dataset of comments and instruct the LLM to transform each comment according to our custom specification.
+We’ll instruct the LLM to transform each comment according to our custom specifications.

 ```python
 from flashlearn.skills.learn_skill import LearnSkill